ttu/dotnet-fake-json-server/README.md

 ## Get specific version

 Releases are marked with Tag.

+At the moment there is no compiled versions of the releases available.

 ```sh
 # List versions